White Peerless : Serial No. 903564.

 The White Sewing Machine Co. is one of the few early sewing machine Companies to have survived to the present time.

-This White Peerless dates to around 1891 and has U.S. Patent dates listed on the rear slide plate, the first being Mar 5 1872 the last Nov 26 1881.
+This White Peerless dates to around 1885 and has eight U.S. Patent dates listed on the rear slide plate, the first being Mar 5 1872 the last Nov 26 1881.
+The tension discs are on top of the arm and the handcrank is directly driven.

-The centre decal is largely intact and features two deer in a landscape scene.
+The centre decal is largely intact and features a landscape scene with the figures of a woman and child.
 Many White machines have variations on this design.
+Note the brass boss recessed into the bed of the machine by the bobbin winder which gives the retailer as

 Many thanks to White for information supplied.
 The history of the Company may be viewed at White Sewing Machine Company